 Astor’s outpatient behavioral health centers and day treatment programs are licensed by the New York State Office of Mental Health.
-Our facilities provide help to seriously emotionally disturbed children and adolescents, and offer a planned combination of evidence-based treatment services.
+Our facilities provide help to children and adolescents with serious emotional disturances, and offer a planned combination of evidence-based treatment services.

 Who We Serve

-Astor’s Community-Based Services are available to emotionally disturbed children and adolescents up to 18 years of age, or 21 if still in school and living at home with their families.
+Astor’s Community-Based Services are available to children and adolescents with severe emotional disturbances, up to 18 years of age, or 21 if still in school and living at home with their families.
 All services are offered without regard to race, gender, income, national origin, sexual orientation, or religion.

 Core Values For Working With Children